awsdocs/aws-cloudtrail-user-guide/doc_source/cloudtrail-create-a-trail-using-the-console-first-time.md

 1. On the **Create Trail** page, for **Trail name**, type a name for your trail\.
 For more information, see [CloudTrail trail naming requirements](cloudtrail-trail-naming-requirements.md)\.

-1. If this is an AWS Organizations organization trail, you can choose to enable the trail for all accounts in your organization\.
-You only see this option if you are signed in to the console with an IAM user or role in the management account or delegated administrator account\.
+1. If this is an AWS Organizations organization trail, you can enable the trail for all accounts in your organization\.
+To see this option, you must sign in to the console with a user or role in the management or delegated administrator account\.
 To successfully create an organization trail, be sure that the user or role has [sufficient permissions](creating-an-organizational-trail-prepare.md#org_trail_permissions)\.
 For more information, see [Creating a trail for an organization](creating-trail-organization.md)\.

 1. For **Storage location**, choose **Create new S3 bucket** to create a bucket\.
 When you create a bucket, CloudTrail creates and applies the required bucket policies\.
 **Note**